DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 230 passengers

-Notes: Boeing launched the 737 Max generation in 2017, by installing larger and more efficient engines than on its previous models.
+Notes: Boeing launches the 737 Max generation in 2017 with larger, more efficient engines than previous models.

 Price: 123 million euros